v-cakoll/docs.pl-pl/docs/core/tools/dotnet-list-reference.md

 ## <a name="name"></a>Nazwa

-`dotnet list reference`-Wyświetla odwołania projektu do projektu.
+`dotnet list reference` — wyświetla odwołania projektu do projektu.

 ## <a name="synopsis"></a>Streszczenie